jatin7/twitter-sentiment-analysis/README.md

 Retrieve tweets using Spark Streaming,
 language detection & sentiment analysis (StanfordNLP),
 live dashboard using Kibana.
-Ingest the tweets to MapR-DB.
+Ingest the tweets to MapR-DB
+Index tweets in Elasticsearch
+Live dashboard using Kibana

 Launch: